 15 Best Fraud Management Systems to Stop Fraudulent Chargebacks

-To properly secure your site and protect your shoppers, you’ll want to choose a great fraud management system that won’t add to your checkout abandonment problems, and can maintain your checkout conversion rate.
+You’ll want to choose the best fraud management system.
+But, make sure it doesn’t add to your checkout abandonment problems and can maintain your checkout conversion rate.
 Keep reading to learn which fraud management system is best for you.
-We’ll cover the following:

 How to choose the right fraud detection software

-Properly protecting against fraud means finding a solution that directly addresses the problems you are facing, while having the least negative impact on your revenue.
-“False positives,” the phenomenon where good customers are blocked, are a killer revenue drain on most ecommerce stores.
-Ultimately, you will need to balance protection against fraud with the need to approve more orders, which is critical for your profits.
+Protecting against fraud means finding a solution that addresses the problems you face.
+In addition, you need to have a minimal negative impact on your revenue.
+Having genuine customers blocked is the biggest revenue killer on your ecommerce store.
+As a result, you need to balance protection against fraud with the need to approve more orders.

 When comparing tools, there are a number of things to consider.
 While not all will impact your business equally, you should factor each of these into your decision-making process.
 Below are some of the main features any fraud management system will have: